Flowdalic/picnic-table-builder/README.md

 rendered as Unicode or ASCII.
 The provided `TableBuilder` is a Java-shim over [Jake Wharton's great Picnic Tables (picnic) library](https://github.com/JakeWharton/picnic/).
-Unfortunately, picnic itself is not accessible from Scala (appearantly due to its usage of Kotlin's @set:JvmSynthetic annotation).
+Unfortunately, picnic itself is not accessible from Scala (apparently due to its usage of Kotlin's `@set:JvmSynthetic` annotation).
 Picnic Table Builder, i.e., this library, solves this issue.
-It furthmore provides a IMHO more idiomatic and easier to use builder API than upstream does.
+It furthermore provides an IMHO more idiomatic and easier to use builder API than upstream does.

 Originally submitted for upstream inclusion as [Picnic PR
 #33](https://github.com/JakeWharton/picnic/pull/33), it is now